MicrosoftDocs/entra-docs/docs/identity/users/groups-troubleshooting.md

 Currently, there's no way to automatically trigger the group to be processed on demand.
 However, you can manually trigger the reprocessing by updating the membership rule to add a whitespace at the end.

 **I encountered a rule processing error**
-The following table lists common dynamic membership group rule errors and how to correct them.
+The following table lists common rule errors for dynamic membership groups and how to correct them.

 | Rule parser error | Error usage | Corrected usage |
 | --- | --- | --- |